 The Magnetic.txt must have two lines of data; the first line defines the track number, offset, and length associated with each field.
 These values are stored as a comma separated string of 10 integer values.
-Any formula with less than 10 values will be rejected.
-If you do not need all of the 4 possible fields, then populate the unused track, field and offset with zeros.

 Example of first line of Magnetic.txt: 1,2,4,6,9,2,1,5,6,5